-Nearby is the Fox Goes Free pub in the village of Charlton which we have often visited combined with a walk up to Goodwood and Trundle Hill and then back down the hill via Knight’s Hill Lane which is just off where the footpath meets the bend at Kennel Hill (what3words ///direct.amazed.eyeliner).
+Nearby is the Fox Goes Free pub in the village of Charlton, which we have often visited combined with a walk up to Goodwood and Trundle Hill and then back down the hill to the pub via Knight’s Hill Lane – which is just off where the footpath meets the bend at Kennel Hill (what3words ///direct.amazed.eyeliner).

 Also, a short drive away is one of the most picturesque seaside villages – Bosham – which is home to the Arts and Crafts Centre that features many local artists, lovely places to eat, and a great place for a walk around Bosham Quay.

 If you are visiting Sussex, then check out our list of towns and cities you can visit for more of our recommendations for places to go and things to do!